THE CHACMA HUNTING SAFARI PLANNING GUIDE – SOUTH AFRICA

 CBP = www.cbp.gov/

 Arrive at the Airport.
 Be sure to arrive at the airport at least 3 hours before your flight departure time.
 Allow for the vagaries of traffic and weather.
 Remember, you have to check your firearms with TSA.
 This is an added element that is not a part of unarmed air travel, so understand that this takes additional time.
 How long it takes to clear all the necessary steps before boarding your initial flight is highly dependent on the number of people flying, the number of people checking firearms, the sense of urgency (or not) of airline personnel, etc. none of whom are going to care too much about your personal circumstances.
 Therefore, allow plenty of time to handle these details.

 If you can begin your travel, and your safari, in a relaxed state of mind you will be more likely to maintain that relaxed state.
 Of course, the converse is equally true.

 Copyright ©2018 Chacma Hunting Safaris hereby known as the Company and W. Hunter Roop hereby known as Agent for the Company; all rights reserved.
-By downloading or receiving a copy of this Handbook, the recipient agrees not to reproduce it in whole or in part, not to use it for any other purpose than reading, and not to disclose any of its contents to third parties without written permission of the Company and Willem van der Merwe.
-The Handbook is furnished for informational purposes only.
-No representation or warranty is made by the Company or any other entity as to the accuracy or completeness of the information, and nothing contained in the Handbook is, or shall be, relied on as a promise or representation of the future.
+By downloading or receiving a copy of this Planning Guide, the recipient agrees not to reproduce it in whole or in part, not to use it for any other purpose than reading, and not to disclose any of its contents to third parties without written permission of the Company and Willem van der Merwe.
+The Planning Guide is furnished for informational purposes only.
+No representation or warranty is made by the Company or any other entity as to the accuracy or completeness of the information, and nothing contained in the Planning Guide is, or shall be, relied on as a promise or representation of the future.